 An Ainokaze Toyama local train bound for Tomari at Kanazawa Station

 Though this line does not connect directly with Kanazawa Station, at Kurikara Station the line connects with the IR Ishikawa Railway Line.
-Both the Ainokaze Toyama Railway and the IR Ishikawa Railway run regular through train services on these two lines that connect Kanazawa Station with Toyama Station, and Tomari Station.
+Both the Ainokaze Toyama Railway and the IR Ishikawa Railway run through train services on these two lines that connect Kanazawa Station with Toyama Station and Tomari Station.

 Table of Contents